Polariod fakery made with a simple-to-use utility downloadable from here.

 Things may be a little messy around here for a while as I make some aesthetic and structural changes.
 I have no option but to do this live so please bear with me.
-You may continue navigating the posts while this is happening though some will appear a little wonky until I make individual adjustments.
+You may continue navigating the posts while this is happening – some may appear a little wonky until I make individual adjustments.
 The page menu is moving to the side bar.
 The first challenge is to get the images in current posts correctly aligned.
 The side bar will then be revamped.
 The idea is to achieve a cleaner look with less distractions and more intuitive navigation both here and on my gallery server.

 Note: Most images will be unavailable here until about 1AM tomorrow morning 08/01/2010.
 This is to allow upgrade and maintenance work to be carried out on my image server – located at zenfolio.com – something which happens roughly every ninety days.
 Apologies for the inconvenience.

 Second cousins Avaria and Hawaikirangi – both great grand children of Te Mana and Sophie Tipene – at their whanau noho marae along with 45 other family members, today Thursday the 7th of January 2010.
 A chance to learn about their heritage and strengthen family ties.
 Cambridge Community Marae is located on the corner of Pope Terrace / Cambridge Road and Bracken Street Leamington.

 A quiet tonight – still a healthy turn out – though not the bursting-at-the-seams November meet.
 The next is Wednesday evening the 3rd of February 2010.